 - 1. There will be an increase in the number of accessible recreational and/or social activities in Dutchess County. - 2.
 At least one recreational facility/program will establish and post easily identifiable policies and procedures for consumers with disabilities to request and receive individual assistance ensuring equal service. - 3.
 At least one Dutchess County entertainment entity such as a movie theatre and theatrical venue will provide accommodations for the Deaf and/or Hard of Hearing and Blind. - 4.
-At least one movie theatre will install non-intrusive open/closed captioning to be available at every movie in the theatre for the Deaf and/or Hard of Hearing. - F. Citizenship Advocacy - 1.
-Dutchess County Political leaders will adopt policies that ensure meetings and rallies are held at accessible locations and there materials are in alternate formats when requested.
+At least one movie theatre will install non-intrusive open/closed captioning to be available at every movie in the theatre for the Deaf and/or Hard of Hearing. - 5.
+There will be an increase in the number of accessible playgrounds in Dutchess County.

+- 1. Dutchess County Political leaders will adopt policies that ensure meetings and rallies are held at accessible locations and there materials are in alternate formats when requested.
 TRI will ensure this is done by having elected officials sign a Pledge Letter stating their intent to be inclusive in the disability community. - 2.
-TRI will ensure that disaster preparation and disaster relief plans address the needs and concerns of people with disabilities. - 3.
+TRI will ensure that disaster preparation and disaster relief plans for Dutchess County residents address the needs and concerns of people with disabilities. - 3.
 At least one local government (village/town) will establish policies and procedures for the provision of sign language interpreter services and/or assisted listening devices at Community Council meetings for the Deaf and/or Hard of Hearing.